SiddiqMohammed/free-games-email-notifier/README.md

 In my case, I have saved the emails of both the user who sends and those who will be receiving.
 Additionally, I need the password of the sender's email.

+As for the web page you want to get the data from reddit provides a neat solutions, just get the url of the page you want (eg: reddit.com/r/GameDeals) and just ".json" at the end of the url (eg: reddit.com/r/GameDeals.json) and that will give you json file with the data of the page.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.